www-codeblock-io/Sovereign/README.md

     ./node.sh
     ```
 ## Build Electrum desktop icon
-Create a desktop icon so we can luanch Electrum from the desktop GUI
+Build a launchable Desktop icon called ```Electrum``` that when clicked will launch the Electrum wallet.
 1. Create a new .desktop file
   ``` bash copy
   touch ~/Desktop/electrum.desktop